What to Write on Your Wedding Invitations, Line by Line

 Photo: The Knot Invitations | Design: Tiana Crispino

-• The host line.
-The opening line on a wedding invitation is typically reserved for the hosts of the event.
-If multiple parties are hosting, it's only necessary to include names if you want formal invitations.
+• Host line: The opening line on a wedding invitation names the hosts of the event.
+If multiple parties are hosting, you only need to include names if you're going for a formal feel.
 If you're hosting the wedding yourselves, this line can be omitted.

-• The date and time.
-When stating the wedding date and time, there are two things to keep in mind: formality and clarity.
-Traditional wedding invitation wording requires the date and time format to be spelled out in full, while figures are often used on modern invites.
-If you're using figures, make sure the font you choose is clearly legible—a "2" that's easily mistaken for a "5" could cause a lot of confusion.
+• Date and time: Traditional wedding invitation wording requires the date and time to be spelled out in full, while numerical figures are often used on modern invites.
+If you're using figures, choose a legible font—a "2" that's easily mistaken for a "5" could cause a lot of confusion.

-• The venue location.
-Be as specific as possible when writing the name and full street address of your wedding venue, including the state and zip code.
+• Location: Write the name and full street address of your wedding venue, including the state and zip code.
 If your wedding is taking place abroad, include the country as well.
-It's important that guests know exactly where they are expected to be so they can organize travel and nearby accommodations if necessary.
-Plus, you don't want anyone lost and, thus, late to the ceremony.

-• The dress code.
-Including dress code information isn't compulsory, but it can be very helpful for guests.
-You can state the dress code in the lower corner or centered at the bottom of the invite.
-Alternatively, use a details card or your wedding website.
+• OPTIONAL, dress code: Including dress code information isn't compulsory, but it can be helpful.
+Mention the dress code in the lower corner or bottom center of the invite.
+Alternatively, use a details card or your wedding website to share these deets.

 Wedding Invitation Wording Examples

-So you've picked your stationery design (if you haven't, be sure to check out The Knot Invitations for hundreds of stunning and affordable options)—next comes figuring out how to write a wedding invitation.
-Here are a few basic tips before we get into wedding invite examples: If one person's parents are hosting, it's customary to leave off that person's last name.
-However, if the person getting married has a different last name from their parents, write their full name.
+Seeing wedding invitation phrasing in action is helpful to make sense of the layout and spark some unique wording ideas of your own.
+(And don't forget to check out the designs at The Knot Invitations if you're not set on stationery yet—the text is fully customizable.)
+And a quick note: If one person's parents are hosting, it's customary to leave off that person's last name.
+However, if the person getting married has a different last name from their parents, include it.
 The person's last name should also be included if their partner's parents are involved in hosting.

-The biggest difference between formal wording on wedding invitations and informal or casual wording is that you have to spell everything out.
-Specifically, the date and time should be written as words, not numbers.
-Additionally, remember that you should use the full name of the hosts and include the middle names of the individuals getting married.
+The biggest hallmark of formal wording on wedding invitations is that everything is spelled out.
+Specifically, the date and time should be written, not shown as numbers.
+Additionally, you should use the full name of the hosts and include the middle names of the individuals getting married.

 One set of parents: